moromichele/Formula-1-2/README.md

 Shows F1 driver or constructor championship standings by year.

-Created with Vite React + TypeScript template.
+Created with Vite's React + TypeScript template.

 ## Differences with V1